 Tournesol is French for sunflower and literally translated into English means turn toward the sun.

-Want to know more about my journey to creating Tournesol?
+Want to know more about Carey’s journey to creating Tournesol?

-Check out my first blog post, "Allow me to Introduce Myself," to find out more.
+Check out her first blog post, "Allow me to Introduce Myself," to find out more.